 What else counts as a salary?

-Salary in this case includes daily allowances paid out under compulsory accident insurance, military insurance, invalidity insurance, the system of compensation for loss of earnings, health insurance or by private health and accident insurance companies that compensate for loss of earnings as well as allowances paid by a cantonal maternity insurance.
+Salary in this case includes daily allowances paid under compulsory accident insurance, military insurance, disability insurance, loss-of-earnings compensation or health insurance; private health and accident insurance benefits received in lieu of continued salary payments; and cantonal maternity insurance benefits.

-If a special insurance contract is agreed, the person insured can extend cover for non-occupational accidents for up to six months.
+By taking out interim accident insurance, the person insured can extend cover for non-occupational accidents by up to six months.

-If an employee is sent to work abroad for a limited period by an employer domiciled or headquartered in Switzerland, the insurance cover remains valid.
+Workers posted abroad for a limited period by an employer resident or domiciled in Switzerland retain their insurance cover.

-Suspension of the accident cover included in the health insurance
+Suspension of accident cover included in health insurance

-Employees who are compulsorily insured not only against occupational accidents but also non-occupational accidents can suspend the accident insurance cover that is included in their health insurance.
-The premium will be reduced accordingly.
+Employees who are compulsorily insured against not only occupational but also non-occupational accidents can apply to their health insurer for suspension of accident cover.
+The health insurance premium will be reduced accordingly.